What Causes Hyperhidrosis?

 Plantar hyperhidrosis is a disorder in which the feet exhibit excessive sweating.
 This condition can cause the patient to experience extreme discomfort as well as emotional anxiety and embarrassment.
 Athlete’s foot, toenail fungus, and foot infections may occur as a result of the feet constantly sweating.
 Hyperhidrosis is often a predisposed inherited condition and typically intensified by ingesting caffeine or eating specific foods.
 There are several ways to treat this condition, including washing and thoroughly drying the feet, wearing shoes that are made of thin material, and using a foot powder in the shoes.
 A consultation with a podiatrist is recommended for suggestions on how to make your feet more comfortable if you are affected by hyperhidrosis.

-If you are suffering from hyperhidrosis contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to attend to all of your foot and ankle needs.
+If you are suffering from hyperhidrosis contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to attend to all of your foot and ankle needs.

 Hyperhidrosis of the Feet